Dagmar R. Henney: Early life and education

 After graduating from the University of Miami, Henney and her husband moved to Takoma Park, Maryland, in order to allow her husband to accept a position at the Naval Ordnance Laboratory.
 She began work on her doctorate at the University of Maryland at College Park, where she taught 18 credits of classes and oversaw the departments of off-campus classes.
 The latter made her responsible for coordinating the hiring and managing of off-campus professors and teaching assistants, as well as making her a liaison with the university's numerous international students.
 It was during this time that Henney wrote her dissertation "The theory of set-valued additive functions defined on base-cones in Banach spaces with values in the collection of compact, convex sets".
 The adviser to her dissertation was German Professor Gottfried Köthe, the founding director of the Institute for Applied Mathematics at the University of Heidelberg.
 She successfully defended her dissertation in 1965.
+Becoming the first woman to earn a doctorate in pure mathematics from the University of Maryland.
 Instead of receiving her diploma during the award ceremony, she was handed a blank piece of paper, as she had forgotten to pay the university's graduation fee.

 Henney, according to her family tree, has two distant and prominent cousins, German composer Kurt Weill and German expressionist painter and printmaker Ernst Ludwig Kirchner.
 A second Kurt Weill in her tree is also related but not the famous composer.
-In addition, Henney's husband's (Alan Henney, Sr.) grandfather was General Amos Fries, an important commander in World War I.
+In addition, Henney's husband's (Alan Henney Sr.) grandfather was General Amos Fries, an important commander in World War I.